rwieruch/blog_robinwieruch_content/redux-state-keys.md

 }
 {{< /highlight >}}

-Additionally a static type checker like [flow](https://flowtype.org/) would be another great benefit.
+Additionally a static type checker like {{% a_blank "flow" "https://flowtype.org/" %}} would be another great benefit.
 One could register all state keys for specific reducer, actions and selectors.
 It gives one a very predictable substate container.

 {{% sub_chapter_header "Usage" "usage" %}}